 Beatrice Campani

-The dialogue between art and fashion is a complex one that has long been investigated exploredfor a long time.
-The exhibition Across Art and Fashion, organized by the Museo Salvatore Ferragamo, analyzses the link between these two worlds, with their reciprocal inspirations and collaborations.
+The dialogue between art and fashion is a complex one that has long been explored.
+The exhibition Across Art and Fashion, organized by the Museo Salvatore Ferragamo, analyzes the link between these two worlds with their reciprocal inspirations and collaborations.
 It investigates different eras and movements, from Pre-Raphaelites to Futurism, from Surrealism to radical fashion.
-The project is a result of a collaboration betweenof several cultural institutions and runs in different venues.
-Thus, in addition to the Museo Salvatore Ferragamo, it is also takinges place at the National Central Library (Biblioteca Nazionale Centrale), the Uffizi Gallery and the Marino Marini Museum in Florence, as well as the Textile Museum in Prato.
+The project is a result of a collaboration between several cultural institutions and runs in different venues.
+Thus, in addition to the Museo Salvatore Ferragamo, it is also taking place at the National Central Library (Biblioteca Nazionale Centrale), the Uffizi Gallery and the Marino Marini Museum in Florence, as well as the Textile Museum in Prato.

 The showcase starts at the Museo Ferragamo where it focuses on the work of Salvatore Ferragamo, who was inspired by the avant-garde art movements of the 20th century.
 The venue has an area dedicated to fashion and art inspirations, with a video recording from the 1996 Florence Art and Fashion Biennale that involved 40 international names in the arts and 38 in fashion.
 The exhibition goes on to explore relationships between artists and designers (such as Thayaht and Madeleine Vionnet, or Salvador Dalì and Jean Cocteau with Elsa Schiaparelli) and their shared thinking about communication strategies (manifested, for example, in Andy Warhol’s ‘Souper Dress’).
-It also features some exhibits that are rarely seen in fashion exhibitions, : thuse.g., itby recreatinges the 1960s atelier of cult Italian designer Germana Marucelli and displayings the work of the Nigerian artist Yinka Shonibare.
+It also features some exhibits that are rarely seen in fashion exhibitions, e.g., by recreating the 1960s atelier of cult Italian designer Germana Marucelli and displaying the work of Nigerian artist Yinka Shonibare.

 Moving on to the National Library, the show unpacks the relationship between art and fashion in the press.
-Meanwhile, the exhibits at the Uffizi Gallery concentrate on this relationship during the 19th Century.
+Meanwhile, the exhibits at the Uffizi Gallery concentrate on this relationship during the 19th century.
 At the Marino Marini Museum, collaborations between artists and designers are featured, while in Prato’s Textile Museum the exhibition explores the retrofuturism of post-war artistic fabrics.

 Across Art and Fashion